magpiemodel/magpie/.github/pull_request_template.md

-Please fill following information wherever applicable.
+Please fill following information
+(Add additional info if you think its important and not covered by this PR):

-## Purpose of this PR
+## Purpose of this Pull Request (PR)

 - Purpose